TNLSTT/CyclingCustomMetricsOnline/README.md

 each ride longer than the configured minimum duration (3+ hours by default), the backend splits the timeline into thirds and evaluates:

-- Normalized power (NP) for the opening and closing thirds, expressed as a percentage of FTP.
+- Adjusted power (AP) for the opening and closing thirds, expressed as a percentage of FTP.
 - Heart-rate drift by comparing the HR:Power ratio between the first and last thirds.
 - Best 20-minute rolling power within the final third, also as % FTP.

 Scores start at 100 and are adjusted as follows:

-- Subtract **0.5 points** for every percentage-point drop in NP%FTP from early to late thirds.
+- Subtract **0.5 points** for every percentage-point drop in AP%FTP from early to late thirds.
 - Subtract **0.75 points** for every percentage point of positive heart-rate drift.
 - Add **0.5 points** for each percentage point that the best late-ride 20-minute power exceeds FTP.